faheemzunjani/Git-Workshop-FOSS/README.md

 ### Instructions:
 1. Fork this repository
-2. Clone your fork on your system
+2. Clone your fork to your system
 3. Change to the cloned repo's directory
 4. Create a \<your roll no>.md file
 5. Add random text